Yordan Alvarez Player Props: Astros vs. Guardians

 Yordan Alvarez At The Plate

-- Alvarez is batting .375 with one homer during his last outings and is riding a four-game hitting streak.
+- Alvarez is batting .389 with two homers during his last outings and is riding a five-game hitting streak.

-- In 72.1% of his 61 games this season, Alvarez has picked up at least one hit.
-He's also had 13 multi-hit games.
+- Alvarez has picked up a hit in 72.6% of his 62 games this year, with multiple hits in 21.0% of them.

-- In 29 games this season (47.5%), Alvarez has picked up an RBI, and in 17 of those games (27.9%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- Alvarez has picked up an RBI in 48.4% of his games this season, with more than one RBI in 29.0% of his games.
+He has also produced three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.